Can a cavity in a wisdom tooth be filled or does it need to be pulled?

 - The patient prefers extraction.

-Print out for discussion with your dentist.
+Print out this list for discussion with your dentist.

-Favorable situations are where the dentist …
+Situations that favor placing a filling are where the dentist …

 - Has adequate access to the tooth.